Battle of San Mateo and Montalban: Spanish counterattack and subsequent recapture of Montalban

 The Spanish reaction was swift and decisive.
-Three days later, Governor-General Ramón Blanco y Erenas quickly sent reinforcements to aid in the recapture of San Mateo and Montalban.
-When the reinforcements arrived, the Katipunan was defeated yet again at the hands of the Spaniards.
+Three days later, on 4 November, Governor-General Ramón Blanco y Erenas quickly sent reinforcements to aid in the recapture of San Mateo and Montalban.
+When the Spanish reinforcements arrived in Marikina on 5 November, the Katipunan was defeated yet again at the hands of the Spaniards in a 3-day counteroffensive and the besieged garrison in San Mateo was relieved.
+On 8 November, Montalban would fall to the Spaniards.
 Bonifacio once again was forced to retreat - outnumbered, depleted and outgunned by the Spaniards.

 Retreat to Balara

 The loss of Montalban did not affect Bonifacio as much as the earlier conflict.
 However, it gave him the opportunity to switch the objective from occupying Manila, to a Guerrilla-type warfare in the provinces.
 Bonifacio retreated to Balara once again to regroup, where he began to fight in skirmishes across Morong province.

 Guerrilla warfare in Morong

 Bonifacio continued to personally lead fights and skirmishes in Morong until the end of the year, but oftentimes, most of these ill-fated attempts led to deaths on both sides and fruitless attempts to regain his reputation.
 Bonifacio personally led this desperate fight, hard-pressed and depleted, the Revolution in Morong province inevitably flopped.
 Bonifacio would not be released from this nightmare until he was invited to resolve the Magdalo-Magdiwang issue in Cavite which led to the conflict.
 He would not return from that province alive.

 Other rebel leaders considered San Mateo as a refuge.
 After the Cry of Nueva Ecija, General Mariano Llanera began guerrilla tactics in Bulacan.
 As the Spaniards continuously pursued them, they made it to the foothills of San Mateo to establish headquarters in November 1896.
 In a similar way, after the disastrous Defeats suffered by Emilio Aguinaldo in Cavite, he and his men made their arduous trek to Montalban and later to Biak-Na-Bato.